harvard-edtech/edtech-guide/ComprehensiveGuide.md

 #### Context and Subcontext

 Each action log entry must be tied to a "context" and can optionally be tied to a "subcontext" as well.
 You may choose for contexts to represent features in your app, where subcontexts represent subfeatures.
 Or perhaps contexts represent pages/panels in your app.
 Or perhaps contexts represent different parts of a toolbox.
-However you choose to organize your logs, make sure you future-proof your structure so that it can grow as your app changes.
-It's not fun to have to go back through old log entries and perform migrations.
-Instead, it's best to create future-proofed contexts and subcontexts that can be augmented and expanded.

 Once you've determined how you want to structure your contexts and subcontexts, add a section to the `LogMetadata.ts` file.
 Add each context to the `LogMetadata.Context` object as a string key where the value of each key matches the key itself: